BrandonThey/JavaScript-Practice-Projects/README.md

 ﻿# JavaScript-Practice-Projects

-A Folder that contains various javascript projects that are for improving my knowledge and skills in javascript and similar languages.
+A Folder that contains various vanilla javascript projects that are for improving my knowledge and skills in javascript.